 Above is a short video of a Red-bellied Woodpecker using this feeder eating suet nuggets and peanuts.

 Including a tray feeder on a list of the best suet feeders is a bit unconventional, but I thought it was worth a mention.

 That’s because I love putting suet nuggets or even small chunks of leftover suet cakes onto my tray feeders.
-Many birds benefit from eating suet, but most suet feeders only cater to birds that can cling to vertical landing positions and stick their beak inside a metal cage.
+Many birds benefit from eating suet, but most suet feeders only cater to birds that can cling to vertical landing positions and stick their beaks inside a metal cage.

 There are times that I have as many as three tray feeders sitting out at once in my bird feeding station (two on the ground, one hanging from the pole).
 I can be flexible with the types of food that I provide.
-Typically I am offering suet on at least one of my tray feeders every day (especially in winter).
+Typically I offer suet on at least one of my tray feeders every day (especially in winter).